EMOD-Hub/Containers/ubuntu/README.md

 | `Dockerfile.buildenv.ubuntu` | Ubuntu 22.04 | Compile EMOD |
 | `Dockerfile.runtime.ubuntu` | Ubuntu 22.04 | Run EMOD simulations |

-These images are built and pushed to GHCR via the `build_docker_images.yml` pipeline as `emod-ubuntu-buildenv`, `emod-ubuntu-testenv`, and `emod-ubuntu-runtime`.
+These images are built and pushed to GHCR via the `build_docker_images.yml` pipeline as `emod-ubuntu-buildenv` and `emod-ubuntu-runtime`.

 ---

 ## `Dockerfile.buildenv.ubuntu`

-Python 3.13 (via `deadsnakes` PPA), SCons , and the system packages needed to compile EMOD with GCC 11 and MPICH.
+Python 3.13 (via `deadsnakes` PPA), SCons, and the system packages needed to compile EMOD with GCC 11 and MPICH.

 ### System Packages